Heuristics for multi-stage quantum walks to find Ising ground states: Results and Discussion

-for some functions $a$ and $b$, and it appears that $a$ increases with number of stages $m$ whilst $b$ decreases.
-This can be seen most clearly for the hard problems in figures \ref{scaling} and \ref{scaling2} respectively.
-The decrease in $b$ as more stages are added seems to be related to the minimum energy gap, whereas the increase in $a$ is similar regardless.
-For typical problem instances, adding more stages seems to increase success probability without limit, but for hard instances at small sizes, this scaling breaks down.
-This can be seen in figure \ref{hard_median}, where using 50 stages gives a lower success probability than using 10 for most instances.
+for some functions $a$ and $n_0$ which depend on the number of stages $m$. $n_0$ captures the constant factor hidden by the big-O notation, but written in this way it can also be interpreted as the size of problem which is trivial in the average case.
+It can be seen in Figure \ref{scaling} that adding more stages decreases the scaling exponent both in the average case and the infinite time case, giving a faster algorithm overall.
+In Figure \ref{scaling2}, it can be seen that adding more stages increases $n_0$ for the short time heuristic too.
+This shows its ability of it to stop at a peak of the success probability, rather than integrating over both peaks and troughs as the infinite time average does.

+At these problem sizes, for random problem instances, adding more stages increases success probability without limit, but this view is overly optimistic.
+When MSQW is tested on $\mathcal{D}_{\text{hard}}$, it can be seen that a limit is hit where adding more stages decreases success probability.
+This limit depends on both $n$ and the minimum gap of the problem.
+This is also the expected behaviour of the algorithm on typical problems as $n \rightarrow \infty$, since as $n$ increases, the proportion of problems with a small energy gap also increases.
+This is shown in Table \ref{tab:hard_rates}, which has been calculated with the code provided at \cite{MinGap}, and this is also noted in \cite{TimData}.
+This shows that an absolute value cut-off does not correctly capture instance hardness as size increases, and hardness should instead be measured via percentiles as has been done in \cite{Mirkarimi2023}.

+For this reason, regression fits have not been calculated for $\mathcal{D}_{\text{hard}}$.
+The rate at which the problems become more difficult with $n$ is skewed by the post-selection step to be smaller than for $\mathcal{D}_{\text{random}}$, which gives poor fits which paradoxically imply an algorithm that scales better for hard problems than typical ones.

-It can be seen from figure \ref{scaling} that the chosen heuristic values work well without the need for a classical optimisation stage, as the short time heuristic gives similar scaling to the infinite time case.
-For $m = 1$, the success probability scales like $O(N^{-0.403 \pm 0.003})$ in the short time case for dataset 1, in good agreement with the value of $O(N^{-0.410 \pm 0.002})$ reported in \cite{Callison}.
+It is nevertheless clear that the chosen heuristic values work well without the need for a classical optimization process to refine the parameters $\gamma$ and $t$, as the short time heuristic gives similar scaling to the infinite time case.
+For $m = 1$, the success probability for $\mathcal{D}_{\text{random}}$ scales like $O(2^{-(0.404 \pm 0.003)n})$ in the short time case for dataset 1, in good agreement with the value of $O(2^{-(0.410 \pm 0.002)n})$ reported in \cite{Callison}.
+For $m=20$, the success probability scales like $O(2^{-(0.115 \pm 0.002)n})$, beating the previous known bests from \cite{bestquantum} and \cite{Dennis} if this scaling holds to larger $n$.

-Multi-stage quantum walks also compare favourably against quantum annealing, as seen in figure \ref{anneal}.
-They provide a significant speedup, with quantum walks matching the success probability in roughly a fifth of the time.
-An issue with this is that D-Wave's fast anneal protocol requires $5\,ns$ at the fastest setting.
-This means that the D-Wave machine can't easily simulate a quantum walk, as the time spent ramping up the fields between each stage will be larger than the timescale of evolution, meaning the effects of this ramping can't be ignored.
-An alternative path to hardware implementation is to use Trotter decomposition to decompose each quantum walk stage into QAOA steps, which can then be implemented on a gate based quantum computer.